sam399/GameHUB/README.md

 - For testing, use a TOTP generator or Google Authenticator app

 **Game library empty**
-- Verify FreeToGame API is accessible: `https://www.freetogame.com/api/games`
+- Run the population script: `node scripts/populatePopularGames.js`
-- Check `USE_FREETOGAME=true` in backend `.env`
+- Check MongoDB connection is working
-- Review backend logs for API errors
+- Verify 50 games were inserted successfully
-- API should return 418+ free-to-play games
+- Review backend logs for database errors

 ## 🔐 Two-Factor Authentication Setup